LeaDalibard/angular-workshop/README.md

 Also import `{NgForm} from '@angular/forms';`

-Add the `onSubmit()` method which take value from the form and use a addFamousPeople method from Services to pass it to your array FamousPeople (as we did for the advantages and disadvantages counters):
+Add the `onSubmit()` method which takes value from the form and uses a addFamousPeople method from Services to pass it to your array FamousPeople (as we did for the advantages and disadvantages counters):

 ```
  onSubmit(form: NgForm) {